depado/gofip/README.md

 ## Known issues

  - When the streams stops (due to instable connection for example) it won't sync and it will keep reading the stream.
 I should add an option to resync the stream.
+ - Sometimes the API changes and some fields are absent.
+There is no error check on that, must fix.
+ - The covers don't automatically change.